AgenticPlace/mindXalpha/docs/MINDX.md

 A CI/CD pipeline (e.g., Cloud Build, Jenkins) is triggered by the commit to the development branch.
 This pipeline runs the full MindX test suite against the proposed changes.
-If all tests pass, the change can be merged to a staging/main branch, and a new revision of the relevant Cloud Run service(s) (Coordinator, SIA, Mastermind) is deployed automatically.
-MindX has now updated itself in production.
+If all tests pass, the change can be merged to a staging/main branch, and a new revision of the relevant Cloud Run service(s) (Coordinator, SIA, Mastermind) is deployed automatically. mindX has now updated<br /><br /> itself in production.
 The code_updated_requires_restart flag from SIA becomes a trigger for this CI/CD and redeployment.
 The Future is Now: RC1 as a Point of Departure
-This Release Candidate 1 of MindX, with its hierarchical agency, robust self-modification mechanics (SIA), strategic oversight (Coordinator and Mastermind), and clear CLI/data interfaces, is not just a theoretical exercise.
-It is a functional blueprint ready for deployment and iterative enhancement in a dynamic cloud environment.
+This Release Candidate 1 of mindX, with its hierarchical agency, robust self-modification mechanics (SIA), strategic oversight (Coordinator and Mastermind), and clear CLI/data interfaces, is not just a theoretical exercise.
+It is a functional blueprint ready for deployment and iterative enhancement in a dynamic cloud environment.<br /><br />
-The integration of IDManagerAgent at the Mastermind level hints at the far-reaching potential: a system that can not only improve existing components but also conceptualize, assign identity to, and initiate the development of entirely new agents and tools, truly "self-building" and expanding its own ecosystem.
+The integration of IDManagerAgent at the Mastermind level hints at the far-reaching potential: a system that can not only improve existing components but also conceptualize, assign identity to, and initiate the development of entirely new agents and tools, truly "self-building" and expanding its own ecosystem.<br /><br />
 The journey of MindX is one from static programming to dynamic, autonomous evolution.
 While true AGI is a distant horizon, MindX RC1 demonstrates that the principles of self-improvement, when architected with care, safety, and strategic foresight, can yield systems that learn, adapt, and grow in ways previously confined to science fiction.
 The MindX framework, orchestrated by the MastermindAgent and executed with the precision of its specialized agents, is poised to explore the frontiers of what AI can become.
 The future of intelligent, self-evolving systems is not just a concept; with MindX, it is an engineering reality we are actively building at Augmentic.